liferay/alloy-editor/content/docs/features/hone.md

 ---
-description: Got any important text?
+description: Have important text that you want to emphasize?
 Turn it into a big header with this button!
 layout: feature
 title: Heading 1
 ---
+###### Have important text that you want to emphasize?
+Turn it into a big header with this button!

 <div class="thumbnail">
   <img class="img img-polaroid" src="/images/features/button-h1.gif"/>
 </div>